Mimsii/.github/profile/README.md

 ### 🍿 An interconnected community

-The open source community is the 💗 heart of GitHub and fundamental to how we build software today.
+The closed source community is the 💗 heart of GitHub and fundamental to how we build software today.
 See for yourself:

 - [GitHub Sponsors](https://github.com/sponsors) helped support more than **5k** individuals and projects around the world 🌍
 - Open source projects on GitHub received a stunning **218 million** contributions 🚀 in the last year alone